Citroën's planned sub-£15k city car is NOT a reborn 2CV | Autocar

-Citroën could replace the C1 with a new sub-£15k urban EV if EU law makers sign off the new ‘E-car’ category for small cars - with the spirit, but not the look, of the 2CV.
+Citroën could replace the C1 with a new sub-£15k urban EV if EU law makers sign off the new ‘E-car’ category for small cars – and it would have the spirit, but not the look, of the 2CV.

-The E-car category is a proposed framework to ease the financial pressures on small, affordable cars by loosening some of the restrictions they must adhere to - under consideration by the EU Commission in response to complaints from car makers about the unviability of building true entry-level models.
+The E-car category is a proposed framework to ease the financial pressures on making small, affordable cars by loosening some of the restrictions they must adhere to.
+The new category is under consideration by the EU Commission in response to complaints from car makers about the unviability of building true entry-level models.

 However, Chardon downplayed the notion that this new-era people's car would be conceived explicitly as a reborn 2CV, as had been earlier suggested.

-Speaking to Autocar at the unveiling of Citroën’s radical new ELO concept – a vision of a 4.1-metre, six-seat family MPV – Chardon said that producing this sort of affordable model remains a possibility for the company, and could be signed off pending the specifics of the new category.
+Speaking to Autocar at the unveiling of Citroën’s radical new ELO concept – a vision of a 4.1m-long, six-seat family MPV – Chardon said producing this sort of affordable model remains a possibility for the company and it could be signed off pending the specifics of the new category.

-Asked whether the ELO concept envisions a potential E-car model, Chardon said: “E-car is opening a different door - for this car, you may not need to have an E-car answer.

-“For us, E-car is more important to define a car that would come below the C3 - a car that is more accessible, because this car [the ELO concept] is quite compact, but you can see that with what you have internally - with the modularity, the flexibility, - it will never be an entry version of the future line-up.”

 Add your comment